 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

-The pub has highchairs and a kids' menu, adapting dishes from the main menu where possible but with simple dishes like bangers and mash and roast chicken and vegetables too.
+The pub has highchairs and a kids' menu, adapting dishes from the main menu where possible.
+Our son had delicious homemade pollock fish-finger butties with minted peas and chips when we lasted visited.

 - South American-themed Amazona Zoo near Cromer, with flamingos, jaguars and monkeys

 - Seal watching tours from Blakeney Point are great for kids

 The Gunton Arms is set adjacent to the 1,000-acre Gunton Estate near Thorpe Market, 10km from the coast at Cromer in north Norfolk.

 Norwich Airport (29km) is the closest airport, but London Stansted (168km) is served by more flights.
 From Stansted, most people drive the 3 hours to the hotel so that they have a car for exploring - see our car rental recommendations.
 There is a car park for guests.

 Gunton train station is just 1km away and connects with trains to and from Norwich, which can be reached in 2 hours from London's Liverpool Street Station.